-On the above page, the top map is a distribution of Teli (H), Grandhika (J2b), and Mundari (O) dialects as recorded in Census 2011, and the bottom map was the Mahanadi river at the time of the Teli migration.
-The black line traces the migration path.
+On the above page, the top map is a distribution of Teli (H), Grandhika (J2b), and Mundari (O) dialects as recorded in the Census 2011, and the bottom map was the Mahanadi river.
+The black line traces the migration path of the Teli.